If you’re reading this, that probably means you did it.

 Do you love watching online videos?
 If so, you can learn intermediate Chinese right here at FluentU.

-Our two-free trial makes using FluentU as an intermediate student risk-free as well.
 There are no prerequisites for learning Chinese with videos from FluentU, but as with the other courses on this list, we would recommend having studied Chinese through the beginner level before trying our intermediate videos.

 If you’re not quite an intermediate, that’s okay, too—our beginner levels will take you there!